Zonulin, Celiac Disease, and Dermatitis Herpetiformis: A Comprehensive Overview

 Dermatitis Herpetiformis: A Cutaneous Manifestation of Celiac Disease

-Clinical Presentation
+Clinical Presentation of Dermatitis Herpetiformis

-Patients with DH typically present with:
+Patients with DH typically present with the following:

 • Erythematous Urticarial Plaques: Red, swollen patches of skin resembling hives are also common.

-The diagnosis of DH involves a combination of clinical evaluation, laboratory tests, and skin biopsy:
+Diagnosing DH involves a combination of clinical evaluation, laboratory tests, and skin biopsy:

 • Physical Examination: Identifies the characteristic distribution and appearance of lesions.